 December: Join the Christmas Bird Count

 For more than 100 years, birders have been gathering in December to count birds for science.
-Sponsored by the Audubon Society, the CBC provides the data that scientists use to study long-term bird health and status.
+Sponsored by the Audubon Society, the Christmas Bird Count provides the data that scientists use to study long-term bird health and status.
 It helps determine which species and habitats are most in need of conservation, and where success stories are taking place.
-Learn about and join the Christmas Bird Count here.